Rio Grande do Sul: Late Empire

 Political agitation was frequent in Rio Grande do Sul, but no important revolution occurred after the Ponche Verde Treaty in 1845 until the presidency at Rio de Janeiro of General Floriano Peixoto, whose ill-considered interference with state governments led to the revolt of 1892–94, under Gumercindo Saraiva.

 After the Paraguayan War, Rio Grande do Sul underwent important changes in its economy.
 Railways connected the countryside to Porto Alegre and Rio Grande.
 Together with the introduction of steam ships, this reduced the costs and duration of transportation, facilitating the province's exports.
 New cattle breeds were introduced, and barbed wire was used to demarcate properties.

 As a consequence, the population of the province doubled between 1872 and 1890, from 434,813 inhabitants to 897,455.
 This was partly due to immigration: about 60,000 immigrants, mostly from Italy, and, in lesser numbers, from Germany, came to Rio Grande do Sul during this period.
 Most of the Italians settled in the Serra Gaúcha, and most of the Germans in the valleys of the Jacuí, Sinos, and Caí, as small landed proprietors, and agricultural producers.
-In the area of German settlements, a messianic movement, the Muckers (German for false Saints) erupted in 1874, and was smashed by the Brazilian Army.
+In the area of German settlements, a messianic movement, the Muckers (German for False Saints) erupted in 1874, and was smashed by the Brazilian Army.

 Also during this period, the Liberal Party established its hegemony over the province, meaning control of the provincial legislature, the National Guard in Rio Grande do Sul, and most of the municipal governments.
 Before the War of the Triple Alliance, the Conservative and Liberal parties had alternated in local power, following the national tendency.
-But, from 1872 on, the Liberals, under the leadership of Gaspar Silveira Martins, were able to retain provincial power, even when the Conservatives won at national level.
+But, from 1872 on, the Liberals, under the leadership of Gaspar da Silveira Martins, were able to retain provincial power, even when the Conservatives won at national level.